 “You cannot predict what is going to happen in medicine,” says Dr. Bill Powderly about the world of infectious disease.
 Prior to 1984, researchers had believed that there were no other illnesses to cure; infectious disease was a dying field.
 Then, HIV/AIDS was discovered and identified, and scientists like Dr. Powderly began a decades-long journey to understand and control the HIV/AIDS pandemic.

-Dr. Powderly has notable credentials in the field of HIV-related research, currently serving as the President of the Infectious Diseases Society of America and the Dr. J. William Campbell Professor of Medicine and the Larry J. Shapiro Director of the Institute for Public Health at Washington University in St. Louis.
+Dr. Powderly has notable credentials in the field of HIV-related research, currently serving as the President of the Infectious Diseases Society of America, the Dr. J. William Campbell Professor of Medicine and the Larry J. Shapiro Director of the Institute for Public Health at Washington University in St. Louis.

 Since its discovery in 1984, HIV/AIDS has infected 80 million people with 40 million dying from HIV/AIDS.
 After an observational discovery revealed that almost every person who gets HIV will get AIDS, the quest to discover a drug for the unique RNA virus was intensely pursued by Dr. Powderly and other researchers around the world.